Meet Larry A. Tawwater

-Since 1972, Larry Tawwater has been representing consumers in many types of litigation.
+Larry Tawwater has been a personal injury attorney since 1972.
 Many of his cases have involved serious injury or death.
 He has successfully handled cases involving defective products, explosions, nursing home abuse, medical negligence, automobile accidents, truck collisions and wrongful conduct by insurance companies.
 He has obtained numerous multi-million dollar verdicts and settlements in these types of cases.

 Larry has also successfully handled class action suits, including one in which workers' compensation insurance companies in Oklahoma were forced to pay back over $30 million in premiums to approximately 25,000 Oklahoma employers, and another where a health insurance company was forced to pay back nearly $4 million - every penny it had overcharged its insured's - through a co-pay scam.
 He has also successfully handled mass tort cases, such as the breast implant litigation, in which he and the firm represented over 800 women.